department-of-veterans-affairs/vets-api-clients/test_accounts/health_test_accounts.md

 ---

 **NOTE:**

-Details about Conditions associated to a patient can be found in [Test Patient Conditions](https://github.com/department-of-veterans-affairs/vets-api-clients/blob/ramosan-add-patient-conditions/test_accounts/health_test_account_conditions.xlsx)
+ * Details about Conditions associated to a patient can be found in [Test Patient Conditions](https://github.com/department-of-veterans-affairs/vets-api-clients/blob/ramosan-add-patient-conditions/test_accounts/health_test_account_conditions.xlsx)
+ * Details about patient with COVID-19 related test data [below](#covid19-test-data)

 ---